samliumay/File_Analyzer/README.md

 import docx
 import openpyxl
 ```
-You can install the packages with
+- You can install the packages with
 ```
 pip install (a package that you need)
 ```

+### Contact
+- If you have any issues, please send me an e-mail samliumay965@gmail.com